 Always travel with a partner who will attract insects.
 If you find you begin to run out of friends, then try investing in some insect repellent.
-Most of the repellents contain DEET, but there are six ingredients approved by the Environmental Protection Agency (EPA).
-If you did not bring any repellent then wear long pants, tall socks, and long sleeve shirts.
+Most of the repellents contain DEET, but six ingredients are approved by the Environmental Protection Agency (EPA).
+If you did not bring any repellent, wear long pants, tall socks, and long sleeve shirts.
 There are various electrical zappers and mechanical filters that are on the market.
-There are traps for flies that are particularly successful as well as traps for wasps.
+There are traps for flies that are particularly successful and traps for wasps.
 Insect traps that emit various sound waves have not been particularly effective.

-However, if you want to go environmental, camping in areas near ant nests might be your cup of tea.
+However, camping in areas near ant nests might be your cup of tea if you want to go environmental.
 Ants are very effective in killing other bugs.
-Of course, the ants may be worst that the other insects.
+Of course, the ants may be worst than the other insects.

 2. Animal Precautions.

 Some animals are cute and friendly but are extremely dangerous.
 The Moose is a prime example.
 You do not turn your back to a wolf or bear and run.
-Do not feed or pet wild animals or get between a mother bear and its cub.
-You must watch out of wildlife crossing the road, particularly at dawn and dusk.
-When camping in as tent, it is advisable not to keep your food inside the tent with you.
+Please do not feed or pet wild animals or get between a mother bear and its cub.
+It would help if you watched out for wildlife crossing the road, particularly at dawn and dusk.
+When camping in a tent, it is advisable not to keep your food inside the tent.

 The National Park Service has many great tips on how to stay safe when inside the park.
 The National Geographic organization has many tips in this area as well.
-The Parks Expert has some useful hints for bear safety.
+The Parks Expert has some valuable information on bear safety.